Uncertainty Quantification for Bayesian CART: Introduction

 \section{Introduction}

 The widespread popularity of Bayesian tree-based regression has raised considerable interest in theoretical understanding of their empirical success.
 However, theoretical literature on methods such as Bayesian CART and BART is still in its infancy.
+In particular, statistical {\em inferential} theory for regression trees and forests (both frequentist and Bayesian) has been severely under-developed.

-{This work sheds light on Bayesian CART \cite{cart1, cart2} which is a popular learning tool based on ideas of recursive partitioning and which forms an integral constituent of BART \citep{bart}.
-Bayesian Additive Regression Trees (also known as BART) have emerged as one of today's most effective general approaches to predictive modeling under minimal assumptions.} Their empirical success has been amply illustrated in the context of non-parametric regression \citep{bart}, classification \citep{murray}, variable selection \citep{kapelner2015,liu18,linero2016}, shape constrained inference \citep{mbart}, causal inference \citep{hill, hahn_causal}, to name a few.
-While theory for random forests, the frequentist counterpart, has been developed to fruition \citep{wager2015,biau,scornet, hooker,wager_athey}, theory for BART has not kept pace with its application.
-With the first theoretical results (Hellinger convergence rates) emerging very recently \citep{rockova_vdp,linero2018, rockova_saha}, many fundamental questions pertaining to, e.g., {\em uncertainty quantification} (UQ) have remained to be addressed. {This work takes a leap forward in this important direction by developing a formal frequentist statistical framework for uncertainty quantification with Bayesian CART using multiscale techniques. {As a jumping off point, we first show that Bayesian CART reaches a (nearly-)optimal posterior convergence rate under the {\em supremum-norm} loss, a natural loss for UQ of smooth regression functions.
-We are actually not aware of any supremum-norm convergence rate result for CART methods in the literature.
-Second, we provide an {\em adaptive} non-parametric Bernstein-von Mises theorem to finally construct an {\em adaptive} credible band for the unknown regression function with (nearly, up a to logarithmic term) optimal uniform coverage under self-similarity.} With these new results, our paper makes an important contribution to the literature on the widely sought-after UQ for tree-based machine learning methods.}
+{This work sheds light on Bayesian CART \cite{cart1, cart2} which is a popular learning tool based on ideas of recursive partitioning and which forms an integral constituent of BART \cite{bart}.
+Bayesian Additive Regression Trees (also known as BART) have emerged as one of today's most effective general approaches to predictive modeling under minimal assumptions.} Their empirical success has been amply illustrated in the context of non-parametric regression \cite{bart}, classification \cite{murray}, variable selection \cite{kapelner2015,liu18,linero2016}, shape constrained inference \cite{mbart}, causal inference \cite{hill, hahn_causal}, to name a few.
+The BART model deploys an additive aggregate of individual trees using Bayesian CART as its building block.
+While theory for random forests, the frequentist counterpart, has seen numerous recent developments \cite{wager2015,biau,scornet, hooker,wager_athey}, theory for Bayesian CART and BART has not kept pace with its application.
+With the first theoretical results (Hellinger convergence rates) emerging very recently \cite{rockova_vdp,linero2018, rockova_saha}, many fundamental questions pertaining to, e.g., {convergence in stronger losses such as the supremum norm}, as well as {\em uncertainty quantification} (UQ), have remained to be addressed. {This work takes a leap forward in this important direction by developing a formal frequentist statistical framework for uncertainty quantification with confidence bands for Bayesian CART.